What is a Greek Organization?

 Does it cost a lot to be Greek?

 Joining a fraternity or sorority does carry a financial commitment as each chapter is self-supported through dues paid by their members.
 When students join a Greek letter organization, they also agree to pay dues and fees while in school to maintain membership.
 Although chapters may make accommodations for special needs, students should consider the financial obligation before deciding to join.

 What is the time commitment involved in belonging to a Greek organization?

 There is no minimum or maximum time that a student must donate to the fraternity or sorority.
 Through involvement with the chapter, students will learn to better manage their time, balancing academics, work and other commitments.
 Greeks find that being active in a fraternity or sorority is well worth the time they put into it.

 What kinds of Community Service Projects do Greeks participate in?

 Each year our Greek students give thousands of hours of service to the community.
 Each group supports a philanthropy through their national organization and participates in local projects.
 Some groups have bake-sales and fund-raisers so they can donate the proceeds to charity while some groups help Habitat for Humanity build houses.
 They read to children at the local elementary schools, raise money through Songfest for charity, and hold pet adoption drives for Hope For Animals.

 Absolutely.
 They are leaders on campus and involved in a multitude of other clubs and organizations.
-Greeks are well-rounded, diverse individuals and NSU has enough student organizations to make a match with every student.
-They are leaders on campus and in the community with representation on athletic teams, SGA, SPA, academic clubs, honor societies, homecoming court, Who’s Who, and Mr/Ms Nicholls.
+Greeks are well-rounded, diverse individuals and Nicholls has enough student organizations to make a match with every student.
+They are leaders on campus and in the community with representation on athletic teams, SGA, SPA, academic clubs, honor societies and the homecoming court.